splunk/public-o11y-docs/private-preview/splunk-o11y-plugin-for-grafana/deploy-grafana-helm.rst

 Next steps
 ============

-Learn how to :ref:`Configure the Splunk plugin for Grafana <configure-grafana-plugin>`.
+Learn how to :ref:`Configure the Splunk Observability Cloud plugin for Grafana <configure-grafana-plugin>`.